As luxury fashion houses lean deeper into sustainability, regenerative agriculture is taking the spotlight.

 Deadstock is also a buzzy word, especially as luxury fashion brands increase their reliance on it in order to reduce waste.
 While it promotes a circular economy, it doesn’t address the material problem if deadstock includes plastic-based materials such as polyester, which contribute to ocean pollution, among other issues.
 Deadstock is a stop-gap in the fashion industry’s addled value chain, but it’s not a long-term solution.

-Regenerative agriculture might be that solution, though.
+Regenerative agriculture might be the solution, though.
 Organic agriculture, particularly in India’s cotton industry, has come under scrutiny over fraudulent certifying agencies and verifications.
 Regenerative agriculture is proving to be a viable solution there, too.
 The problem with fake organic cotton also speaks to the issue of mass production, arguably fashion’s biggest challenge.
 For brands like Co and Christy Dawn, capsule collections are the norm.
 And that lends itself to more controlled value chains.
 It’s where regenerative agriculture farmers can flourish.

 “Land to Market is committed to improving the entire ecosystem with regenerative agriculture, which provides benefits for the soil, water, air and animals,” said Chris Kerston, co-leader of Land to Market.
 “Humanity can only reach critical climate goals with bold action and partnership with the business community.”